SpartaHacks/technoXist/README.md

 #News Reader
 Opensource Android app for those who need to make Android app for their website.
-Light and modern Android app which parses rss feeds and store news/post/articles to database for offline browsing in android WbeView.
+Light and modern Android app which parses rss feeds and store news/post/articles to database for offline browsing in android WebView.

 #Screenshots
 ![](http://i65.tinypic.com/102p0xz.png)